 the searchable text

 This was far from the end, and over the next two years more investigations were made to build a case against Anne herself, which came to trial in 1609.
 A number of witnesses recorded suspicions that Anne had caused deaths or harm in their households; others to broader ill-feeling in the town against the mayor and aldermanic bench, made up principally of the wealthier and more conservative citizens.
 A sub-plot of political and religious conflict can be detected beneath the ostensible subject of the investigation, going back several generations.
 As the investigations and trials continued, the case became entangled with a further conflict between the special privileges of Rye, as a Cinque Port with extraordinary powers vested in its aldermen as magistrates, and the increasingly centralised national legal system, subordinate to the King and Privy Council.
 Eventually, Anne was acquitted by a local jury.
 Susan was later freed from prison under a general pardon.

 * * * * * *

 This website consists of transcripts of the original manuscript documents collected for the case which are held at East Sussex Record Office (visit ESRO at the Keep, Falmer), and the British Library Department of Manuscripts.
-These consist of interrogatories (lists of questions), examinations of suspects, evidence of witnesses, and letters - amount to about 20 thousand words in all.
+These consist of interrogatories (lists of questions), examinations of suspects, evidence of witnesses, and letters - amounting to about 20 thousand words in all.
 Their contents are a mass of criss-crossing threads and stray anecdotes, containing not only valuable material for the study of witchcraft in this period, but much incidental detail of the daily lives, habits, forms of thought and speech of the people of Rye at the time.

 Start of the first examination of Susan Swapper